 For the most formal meetings you naturally choose the white shirt and white linen pocket square.
 But if you want to dress down your office outfit a little notch, do like I've done here.
 Choose a striped shirt.
 Or go for a button-down collar.
 Or do both of these.

-I’m of course a little bit biased when I talk about my own products and the DLA line.
-But on the on the other hand, we have worked hard with them and I couldn’t be happier with the result and our selection so far.
+The Symposium.
+I'm of course a little bit biased when I talk about my own products and the DLA line.
+But on the on the other hand, we have worked hard with them and I couldn't be happier with the result and our selection so far.
 And if you are looking for a versatile pocket square to wear for business or for casual occasions, the Symposium is the square you need.

 Brown wool and floral prints